 Reducing your exposure to the substances that cause your hay fever should ease your symptoms.
 So it’s important to try and find out what substances you are allergic to (the triggers for your hay fever).
 You can read more about triggers and how to avoid them on the What causes hay fever page.

 Try to avoid the triggers as much as you can.
 These tips may help:

 - Try not to go outside until after midday, especially when the pollen count is high, it’s windy or after thunderstorms.
-You can check today’s pollen count on Weatherzone (www.weatherzone.com.au), or the pollen forecast.
+You can check today’s pollen count on the Pollen Forecast website.